 But have you taken drugs since you did this project?

-Do you have a favourite image?
+Do you have a favorite image?

-I don't have a favourite image.
+I don't have a favorite image.
 In the beginning it was ketamine, because the effect wasn't predictable at all.
 It's like this 80s airbrush flower, with worms in the middle.
 But now, I don't know.
 I can't choose.

 Talk me through how you came up with this technique.
 Did you invent it?

 I think so.
 I haven't heard of anyone else who has done it.
-It happened because I was always working with negatives, because my work has always been in photography.
+It happened because I was working with negatives, because my work has been in photography for a long time.
 I wanted to look at how drugs react with things and people, but at first I thought, Nah, this idea is too simple.
 But then it worked and I was really excited.
 I wasn't even doing it very well.
 At first I didn't clean the negatives and they had dust all over them.
 But then I started being more careful.
 I used alcohol sometimes with the drugs instead, if water didn't dissolve them.
 And then I experimented leaving them to dry on the negative for different lengths of time.
 Usually it's about a week, but the chemicals continue reacting.
 The same drug looks different after a month than a week.